Hoo-Knows/HollowKnight.ChallengeMode/README.md

 # Hollow Knight Challenge Mode

 Each boss arena in Godhome now has randomly selected **modifiers** that make the game more challenging in a variety of ways, such as spawning enemies, adding a new mechanic to juggle, disabling or nerfing certain attacks, etc. The further the player gets in a pantheon, the more modifiers there are, and certain bosses will have unique modifiers.
 The mod works in both Pantheons and Hall of Gods (highly suggested to practice the boss modifiers).
+Modifiers are displayed at the start of a fight (this feature does not work on the Xbox Gamepass version of Hollow Knight).

 ### Menu Options
 - Number of modifiers: determines the number of modifiers active by default (1 to 5)